 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company is not exposed to interest rate risk as it does not have any significant financial instruments with interest rates, with the exception of cash.
 Interest earned on cash is based on prevailing bank account interest rates, which may fluctuate.
-A 1% change in interest rates would result in a nominal difference for the year ended December 31, 2018.
+A 1% change in interest rates would result in a nominal difference for the three months ended March 31, 2019.